Who we are, what we do, and how to find us

 The observatory interior under red night light.

-In 2015 major changes needed to be made at the Observatory due to electrical damage caused by a lightning strike on December 6, 2014, and it is expected to return to full function in early 2016.
 The main purpose of the Observatory is educational, which is why it operates this website and runs courses in astronomy.
 The starry sky is so full of wonders that it should not simply be the province of a few enthusiasts, but accessible for the pleasure of all.

 Email us Astronomy courses